nicholas-fedor/eui64-calculator/docker/Examples/Traefik/README.md

 3. Go to Cloudflare's [website](https://dash.cloudflare.com/profile/api-tokens) to generate an API token with the `Edit zone DNS` template.

-4. Update the `compose.env` file with the domain name that you're going to be using.
+4. Update the `.env` file with the domain name that you're going to be using.

     > Don't forget to add the appropriate DNS record entries either in your `hosts` file or DNS resolver.